Meet Our Residents

 Rowan Dunlap, ND

-Dr. Rowan Dunlap is a naturopathic physician completing her first year of residency at NCNM.
+Dr. Rowan Dunlap is a naturopathic physician completing her second year of residency at NCNM.
 She earned her doctorate in Naturopathic Medicine from NCNM in 2012 with high honors.
 During her internship, Dr. Dunlap completed a six month rotation in cardiopulmonary medicine.
 Before attending NCNM, she graduated Magna Cum Laude from Princeton University with a degree in Near Eastern Studies.

 Dr. Dunlap believes in a model of holistic, individualized and integrative medicine that embraces everything from homeopathy to IV therapy to pharmaceuticals to optimally address patients’ needs and help them towards health.
 She has a particular interest in cardiology and endocrinology but has a broad primary care focus.